laurencelundblade/QCBOR/README.md

 app.
 The keys it makes are passed through t_cose untouched, through the t_cose_crypto.h interface into the underlying crypto.

+#### Unsupported Crypto

+Not all crypto libraries will support all algorithms that t_cose can make use of.
+For example, t_cose will likely be able to make use of PQ (post-quantum) algorithms, but that not all libraries will support all of these algorithms.

+Algorithm variability is handled in two layers: 1) compilation and linking in the t_cose crypto adaptor layer and 2) run-time indication in the public API.
+That is, there is no variability in the t_cose public API because of variation in algorithms available.
+When an algorithm isn't available, it manifests by one of the standard public APIs returning T_COSE_ERR_UNSUPPORTED_XXXX.

+All algorithm identification in t_cose is by COSE integer algorithm IDs.

+To go into detail of how compilation and linking are handled, the crypto adaptation layer should rely on #defines in the crypto library headers to know what files it can include and what functions it can call.
+Hopefully, the crypto libraries provide the necessary
+#defines. t_cose should always compile and link successfully with any
+crypto libraries it supports no matter the version or configuration.
+For example, if a version of Mbed TLS that doesn't support HPKE is used, it should still compile and link with no user intervention.
+The user will find out that HPKE is missing when they get a T_COSE_ERR_UNSUPPORTED_XXXX error from the public API.

+If a crypto library doesn't provide #defines, then algorithms in it that are made use of should be disabled by default.
+To enable them, the user will have to go to the trouble of explicitly #defining something to enable it.
+This is so t_cose always compiles and links correctly the first time without the user doing any configuration work.

+t_cose does assume some algorithms like SHA-2 will always be present because they are widely supported and generally necessary.

+If an implementation or test case wishes to query whether a particular t_cose build supports a particular algorithm the public API t_cose_is_algorithm_supported() is provided.

+In the automated tests, cases that use specific algorithms that are known to be not widely supported are enabled and disabled at runtime by querying whether they are not supported through the runtime public API.
+They are generally not handled by #ifdefs unless absolutely necessary.

+For continuous integration (CI), it is fine if not every test covers every algorithm, but every algorithm should be covered by at least one test.
+This may require configuring CI with some alternate versions of crypto libraries.

+### Omitting Algorithms to Reduce Code Size

+Previously, t_cose had #defines like T_COSE_DISABLE_ES512 to omit algorthms to reduce code size.
+A different strategy is used for t_cose 2.0 that takes advantage of the dynamic linking of the signing, COSE_Signature and COSE_Recipient implementations.

+For t_cose 2.0, the bulk of the crypto algorithms are called by the implementations of the t_cose_signature and of t_cose_recipient.
+These are not hard-linked to the rest of the t_cose.
+Assuming dead stripping, paticular implementations for particular algorithms will not be linked in unless they are explicitly called.
+The dead stripping can take care of this through the t_cose_crypto layer, though some adjustments may be necessary for it to be most effective.

+For example, the ECDSA algorithm is only called from t_cose_signature_sign_ecdsa and t_cose_signature_verify_ecdsa.
+If a user of t_cose never calls these, for example, never calls t_cose_signature_sign_ecdsa_init() it won't be linked and the references to the of the algorithms won't be made.

+For this to work well, the t_cose_crypto layer needs to have separate functions for separate algorithms.
+This is something to be looked into.

 ## Memory Usage